 The following serious adverse reactions are described below and elsewhere in the labeling:

-- Acute bronchospasm in patients with chronic lung disease [see WARNINGS AND PRECAUTIONS]
+- Acute bronchospasm in patients with chronic lung disease [see WARNING AND PRECAUTIONS]

-- Decline in pulmonary function [see WARNINGS AND PRECAUTIONS]
+- Decline in pulmonary function [see WARNING AND PRECAUTIONS]

 Clinical Trials Experience